iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

                     weight: 20
         ```

 4. Perform deployment.
-If all pods are shown Running, then IOMesh has been installed successfully.
+If all pods are shown as `Running`, then IOMesh has been installed successfully.

    ```shell
    helm install iomesh iomesh/iomesh --create-namespace  --namespace iomesh-system  --values iomesh.yaml